ratul081/b612-final-assingment-client/README.md

 ### Features

-- A multi-vendor pc & gadget-selling website where sellers can add products for sale.
+- A multi-vendor phone selling website where sellers can add products for sale.
 - 3 types of users can use this website.
 Buyer, seller and admin.
 Different dashboards for everyone.
 - Buyers can add to cart and add to wishlist a product.
 From the wishlist or cart, a user can purchase products by using the Stripe payment method.
 The seller can add products, and advertise products.